dvym18/PathFinding-Algorithm-Path-visualizer-main/PathFinding-Algorithm-Path-visualizer-main/README.md

 - _BFS_ - Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
 It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key'), and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.
 It uses the opposite strategy of depth-first search, which instead explores the node branch as far as possible before being forced to backtrack and expand other nodes.

-- _A*_ - A* is a graph traversal and path search algorithm, which is often used in many fields of computer science due to its completeness, optimality, and optimal efficiency.
-One major practical drawback is its O(b^d) space complexity, as it stores all generated nodes in memory.
-Thus, in practical travel-routing systems, it is generally outperformed by algorithms which can pre-process the graph to attain better performance, as well as memory-bounded approaches; however, A* is still the best solution in many cases.

 ## Maze generation algorithms
 - _Random Maze_ - It's just a simple algorithm which creates walls based on the output of a random function.